johanlindberg/wxLisp/README.md

 This will be my entry in the 2013 [Lisp In Summer Projects](http://lispinsummerprojects.org/) competition.

 I plan to use CFFI and will work on the project from two different machines.
-One running Lubuntu + SBCL and the other Mac OS X 10.8 + Clozure CL.
+One running Lubuntu + SBCL and the other Mac OS X 10.6 + Clozure CL.

 ### TODO

 #### Preparation

-* Get wxWidgets 2.8.12 running on Lubuntu/Mac OS X 10.8
+[ ] Get wxWidgets 2.8.12 running on Lubuntu/Mac OS X 10.6.
-* Update to latest versions of SBCL/CCL, SLIME, Emacs/Aquamacs
+[X] Update to latest versions of SBCL/CCL, SLIME and Emacs/Aquamacs.